Keifer Sykes: College career

 For his senior season, Sykes had high expectations as he was placed on the Bob Cousy Award Watch List (later becoming a Cousy Award Finalist), the Wooden Award Watch List, and the Naismith Award Watch List during the preseason.
 On February 26, 2015, playing in his hometown of Chicago, Sykes scored a career-high 36 points against UIC to surpass the 2,000-point mark for his career.
 Sykes became the only active player in the nation with 2,000+ points, 500+ assists, and 400+ rebounds.
 He also became the only player in Horizon League history to record those same career totals.
 Sykes won the 2015 Horizon League player of the year to join the elite company of players to win the award twice.
 For the second time in his career, he was named to the Honorable Mention AP All-American team.
-For the week of January 4–10 of 2015, Sykes won the Naismith National Player of the Week Award.
+For the week of January 4–10, 2015, Sykes won the Naismith National Player of the Week Award.
 In that week, Sykes averaged 28.7 points, five rebounds, and four assists per game while shooting 53.6% from the field, 50% from three, and leading the Phoenix to a 3–0 record.
 Sykes set a conference record as he was named the Horizon League player of the week thirteen times over his career.
 Sykes was one of eight invitees to compete in the Slam Dunk Contest at the 2015 Final Four, where he placed second.